icyandrew360/ApplicationTracker/README.md

 ## TODO:
  - Migrate to a web application
- - Implement Google Firebase Cloud Firestore API
+ - Integrate Google Firebase Cloud Firestore API
  - File uploads for each application (resume, transcript)